Proof of personhood: Strong identities

 Another approach requires participants to have verified identities, but to hide or anonymize those identities in subsequent use.
 One criticism of this approach is the privacy and surveillance risks inherent in such databases, especially biometric databases, and the level of trust users must place in the verification service for both Sybil protection and privacy of their identity information.
 Other critics highlight that facial recognition systems fail on a global scale due to insufficient facial entropy.

 Apple, who are known for implementing a facial recognition feature into the iPhone, attempts to protect users' privacy with the Secure Enclave.
 The mathematical structure of a user's face captured by the TrueDepth camera does not leave the user's device, increasing the privacy and protection of personal information.
-However, some concerns have been raised in regards to the level of security of the facial recognision on the devices.
+However, some concerns have been raised in regards to the level of security of the facial recognition on the devices.
 For example, there have been cases where family members were mistakenly recognized as their siblings.

 Even with decentralized privacy protections, a criticism of this approach is the inconvenience and cost to users of verifying strong identities, and the risk of potential exclusion of users who do not readily have or cannot afford the requisite identity documents, are reluctant to participate due to privacy and surveillance concerns, or are wrongly excluded by errors in biometric tests.

 Crypto-biometrics

-To resolve the security concerns over using biometrics to prove human uniqueness, only encrypting the biometrics data through cryptographic models is not enough.
-For this purpose, Humanode presented a new technique to use Confidential computing, homomorphic encryption along with zero-knowledge proof to encrypt biometrics data in a way that the original biometrics data never leaves the device of the user.
-Instead, the decentralized network is provided only with the relevant information to verify if a person is a real human being through liveness detection.
+Crypto-biometrics is an approach to resolving security concerns associated with biometric-based human uniqueness verification.
+Rather than storing sensitive data in centralized databases, the method encrypts biometric information so that verification can occur without exposing the underlying data.
+The Humanode project describes its implementation as combining Confidential Computing, homomorphic encryption, and zero-knowledge proofs to verify biometric data within Confidential Virtual Machines, with the original biometric data remaining on the user's device.

+Active implementations

+Several protocols apply these techniques to decentralized human uniqueness verification.
+World ID, developed by Tools for Humanity, generates an IrisCode from an iris scan conducted by a device called the Orb, then compares it against a blockchain registry using zero-knowledge proofs via the open-source Semaphore protocol to confirm that the participant has not previously registered, without linking verification events to any biometric data.
+The UniqueID protocol, described in a 2018 paper by researchers at Sharif University of Technology, combines biometric self-attestation with peer verification through a DAO governance structure, where participants check for inconsistencies in other users' submitted biometric claims.
+Idena takes a non-biometric approach: participants confirm their humanity by solving AI-resistant "flip" puzzles, which are human-authored image sequences requiring semantic rather than object-recognition reasoning, within a globally synchronous two-minute window, making it impractical for a single person to validate more than one account per session.